 (I've personally used all of these filters, and at the end of the day, prefer the Berkey above the rest.
 This is the filter I use in my own home, and I'm really happy with it.)

-Verdict: while this is the most expensive, the Berkey removes the most contaminants, is easy to clean, and the filters could last five or six years, which makes it the least expensive over time.
+Verdict: while this is the most expensive up front, the Berkey removes the most contaminants, is easy to clean, and the filters could last five or six years, which makes it the least expensive over time.

 Prioritizing our health truly does come down to being informed and prepared, particularly when it comes to something as foundational as hydration.